DeepRank/3D-Vac/README.md

 # 3D-Vac
-Repository of the eScience Center and RadbouduMC "Personalized cancer vaccine design through 3D modelling boosted geometric learning" collaboartive project (OEC 2021).
+Repository of the eScience Center and Radboudumc "Personalized cancer vaccine design through 3D modelling boosted geometric learning" collaboartive project (OEC 2021).

 Note that the 3D pMHC models (which are input for both deeprank and deeprank-gnn-2) have been generated using [PANDORA](https://github.com/X-lab-3D/PANDORA).